-The Pregnancy Discrimination Act, which was passed in 1978, gives pregnant women the same rights as others with "medical conditions" by prohibiting job discrimination.
-This law, which applies to companies employing 15 or more people, says
+Passed in 1978, the Pregnancy Discrimination Act prohibits job discrimination and gives pregnant women the same rights as others with "medical conditions."
+This law applies to companies employing 15 or more people.
+Stipulations include:

 - Your employer cannot fire you because you are pregnant.